 - respect for others, however much you disagree with the opinions given or the interpretation of evidence;

-- unbiassed presentation and use of evidence whenever it is available, including disclosure of known evidence contrary to a point of view;
+- unbiassed presentation and use of evidence whenever it is available, including disclosure of known evidence contrary to the point of view;

 - equity and justice, having due regard to and acknowledging the interests of others who might be affected by a proposal;

-- honesty, disclosing any material facts that could be considered by others to influence statements made or conclusions drawn;
+- honesty, disclosing any material facts that others could consider to influence statements made or conclusions drawn;

-- not be discriminatory against any group, including but not restricted to those listed in legal Acts of parliament.
+- Not discriminate against any group, including but not restricted to those listed in legal Acts of parliament.

 There are many posts.
 They are grouped into different categories, and they are also tagged.
 To make life easier, each category has been given a separate section below.